openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 You can use an LTI component in several ways.

-* You can add external LTI content that is displayed only, such as textbook content that doesn’t require a student response.
+* You can add external LTI content that only displays.
+An example is textbook content that does not require a student response.

 * You can add external LTI content that requires a student response.
-An external provider will grade student responses.
+An external provider grades the student responses.

 * You can use the component as a placeholder for syncing with an external grading system.